multitudes/oldmultitudes.github.io/_posts/2017-03-20-AI for everyone takeways.markdown

 this increases the odds that everyone will be in a better position, even as jobs may go away.
 <cite>Andrew NG (2019) </cite>
 </div>

 ![image](/assets/img/AI4Everyonepics/PastedGraphic-2.png)

 This post wants to give a very high-level bird view of AI.
 I put together a series of annotation inspired by watching AI for everyone, a non-technical series of videos about AI on Coursera by Andrew Ng.
 After attending this course I am amazed how he could manage to do really an accessible course about AI without going in deep in technical details.
 He managed quite a feat indeed and the course is very easy to follow.
 For me, the most interesting part has been the week where he talks about ethics and AI.
-Realistically, there will be a long fight ahead of us, comparable to what we had in the past (an d still today) with fraud and spam emails.
+Realistically, there will be a long fight ahead of us, comparable to what we had in the past (and still today) with fraud and spam emails.
 Security in AI is becoming an important topic.

 ### What is AI?